ERAA1997/Project-4-UoB/README.md

 ## Dataset

-The dataset contains water quality measurements such as pH, hardness, solids, chloramines, and other significant factors influencing water potability.
+The dataset contains water quality measurements such as pH, hardness, solids, chloramines, sulfates, and other significant factors influencing water potability.
 We obtained our dataset from [Water Quality and Potability Dataset on Kaggle](https://www.kaggle.com/datasets/uom190346a/water-quality-and-potability/data).

 ## Methodology

+- Data Analysis: Conducted thorough exploratory data analysis (EDA) to understand the distribution and relationships of the variables.
 - Data Cleaning: Initial data cleaning involved handling missing values, normalizing data, and ensuring data integrity.
 - Database Creation: Utilized SQLite for database creation, storing cleaned and predicted water quality data for analysis.
-- Data Analysis: Conducted thorough exploratory data analysis (EDA) to understand the distribution and relationships of the variables.
+- Model Optimization: Used techniques like RandomOverSampler for handling imbalanced datasets and GridSearchCV to identify the best machine learning model and for hyperparameter tuning to improve model performance.
 - Machine Learning Modeling: Applied various classification models to predict the potability of water, evaluating models based on accuracy, precision, and recall.
-- Model Optimization: Used techniques like SMOTE for handling imbalanced datasets and GridSearchCV for hyperparameter tuning to improve model performance.

 ### Resources